 We get the result below:

-It indicates roughly 0.35% of the population shows an IQ of 130.
+That indicates roughly 0.35% of the population shows an IQ of 130.
 Here, Excel estimated the probability by using a small range for the single value.

-Few notes about the NORM.DIST Function
+A few notes about the NORM.DIST Function

 - NORM.DIST replaces the NORMDIST function.